nii-yamagishilab/midi-to-audio/README.md

 Next, download models:
 work_dir: `egs2/maestro/tts1`
- * MIDI2WAV models: make the directory  `model_zoo`, download well-trained model weights and put them here.
+ * MIDI2WAV models: make the directory  `model_zoo`, download well-trained model weights from (placeholder) and put them here.

 ## How to use